 CPOMS is our software application for monitoring child protection, safeguarding and a range of pastoral and welfare issues.
-Working alongside the school's existing safeguarding processes, CPOMS helps with the management and recording of child protection and much more potentially.
-Every member of staff in school has an obligation to report any concerns which they may have.
+Working alongside the school's existing safeguarding processes, CPOMS helps with the management and recording of child protection and safeguarding concerns.
+Every member of staff in school has an obligation to report any concerns which they may have in a clear and comprehensive manner.
 CPOMS allows them to record information in a central repository and have relevant people alerted immediately.
-The Safeguarding Team will be able to build a chronology around a pupil and can produce reports for Case Conferences, Governors etc.
+The Safeguarding Team are able to build a chronology around a pupil, detail how concerns were followed up and resolved, notes of actions taken, decisions reached and the outcome.
+CPOMS records can be used to produce detailed reports for social care, Case Conferences, Governors etc.

 The chronology around a pupil is built automatically and trends are much easier to spot than they would be on paper.
-Members of staff from across school can add information to CPOMS allowing the Safeguarding Team to take appropriate follow up action and it can be tailored to meet our school's exact needs.
+Members of staff from across school can add information to CPOMS allowing the Safeguarding Team to take appropriate follow up action and it has been tailored to meet our school's exact needs.